serenagrl/ansible-kubernetes/README.md

 * Both control-planes only or control-planes with worker nodes configuration are supported.
 * Playbooks are defaulted to setup 2 HAProxy load balancers and 3 control-planes.
 * Configure the IP addresses, host names and domain to your environment in the `\inventories\hosts.yaml`
-* The nfs server is not provisioned currently.
-You need to manually create it.
+* The nfs server is configured to not provision currently.
+You need to manually enable it.
 * The playbook for creating 2 nodes with HAProxy and keepalived for load-balancing is available.
 * Some roles are deploying sample/example configurations only (although some may deploy production environments)
 * Add-ons may conflict with each other (i.e. Kube-Prometheus vs. Metrics Server).
 Adjust the order of installation if needed.
 * Version incompatibility may occur i.e. new Kubernetes version may break everything or some add-ons version may not be compatible with each other.
 Configure the desired versions in the `vars\main.yaml` of the role.
+* If a component fail to install, try using an older release of the component since the playbooks may not be compatible with the latest releases.
 * Be patient if you are running on a slow internet connection.
 Installation may take some time.
 Increase the timeout of tasks if your environment needs more time to complete certain tasks.
 * VM Checkpoints will be created to provide safety just in case your installation breaks.
 These checkpoint may consume a lot of disk space.
 You may remove the checkpoints when you feel everything is stable to recover disk space.